 I've used this wood quite a bit, usually when smoking beef briskets and pork ribs.
 The flavor is not as rich as that of hickory.
 It also grows on the family farm near Kansas City.
-There are several there that have trunks almost 2 feet in diameter, reaching 75 to 100 feeet into the sky.
-That'd make for a lot of smoked brisket!
+There are several there that have trunks almost 2 feet in diameter, reaching 75 to 100 feet into the sky.
+That would make for a lot of smoked brisket!

 Another native tree on the farm, these are much smaller than the red oaks.
 The flavor is similar, but can be a bit harsher than their red cousins.
 Squirrels and whitetails love the acorns from white oaks.